 - "This is a man -- and by the way he is a man; he's not a woman -- who is one of the leaders in crusading for so-called 'civil rights' based on gender-confused behavior. ...
 Obama is supporting ENDA -- the Employment Non-Discrimination Act -- with a transsexual provision, meaning that if that version of the bill gets through and Obama signs it, we will have businesses being forced to accommodate gender-confused individuals in the name of civil rights."
 Peter LaBarbera of Americans for Truth About Homosexuality, discussing the appointment of Amanda Simpson to a post in the Commerce Department.
 2

 What exactly is gender?
 How is it defined?

 Most people believe that they live in a binary world as far gender is concerned.
-They divide the human race into two genders: female and male.
-Men and women are viewed very differently; they are expected to behave differently; many people feel that males and females have specific roles to play within families, at work, within a faith group, etc.
+They divide the human race into two fixed genders determined at birth and unchanged through life: either female or male.
+Men and women are viewed very differently; they are expected to behave differently; many people feel that males and females have specific roles to play in marriage, within families, at work, within a faith group, etc.

 But what exactly is gender?
 It seems that gender is a more complex phenomenon than most people realize.

 A person's gender can be defined in at least three ways; there may be more that three:

 - One's physical or birth-identified gender: how we are classified as either male or female at birth because of the design of our primary and secondary sexual characteristics.